deltachat/deltachat-pages/ru/help.md

   the chat.
 - To see the map and view locations of others, you need to turn on the feature in the advanced settings.
-- This feature will not share your location with anyone except your chat partners. *But:* to show the map, we need to download map tiles from mapbox.com, so if you *view* the map, mapbox.com is asked for the map of a specific area.
-If this is a privacy risk for you, this feature might not be for you.
-We are working on finding a decentralized alternative for Mapbox.
+- This feature will not share your location with anyone except your chat partners.
+  Map tiles are downloaded from [OpenStreetMap](https://openstreetmap.org).
 - On desktop, the OS typically can't determine your location.
 Instead you can right click on the map and describe a location, which is sent to the chat as a message, but also appears on the map.